veit/python-basics-tutorial/docs/test/pytest/coverage.rst

 `Coverage.py <https://coverage.readthedocs.io/en/latest/>`_ is the favourite
 Python tool that measures code coverage.
 And `pytest-cov
-<https://pytest-cov.readthedocs.io/en/latest/>`_ is a popular :doc:`pytest plugin
+<https://pytest-cov.readthedocs.io/en/latest/>`_ is a popular :doc:`pytest
-<pytest/plugins>` that is often used in conjunction with Coverage.py.
+plugin <plugins>` that is often used in conjunction with Coverage.py.

 Using Coverage.py with pytest-cov
 ---------------------------------